tanis2000/binocle-c/README.md

 I usually run the CMake GUI tool and select the Visual Studio generator there.
 That's pretty much all that's needed.

 ### Android

+You will need the Android SDK and NDK and the correct environment variables for this to work.

 ```sh
 cd build/android/gen